BrOleg5/aruco_robot_localization/README.md

 cmake -S mobile-robot-localization/ -B build/ -DBUILD_TESTS=ON -DINSTALL_TESTS=ON
 ```

-If you want to build and install application,
+If you want to build and install application:
 ```
 # Configure shared library and application
 cmake -S mobile-robot-localization/ -B build/ -DBUILD_SHARED_LIBS=ON -DBUILD_APP=ON -DINSTALL_APP=ON